hwy9855/MultiHopQA-Reasoning/README.md

 pip install -r requirements.txt
 ```

-3. Download the data:
-Download the MusiQue following the instructions from the [official repository](https://github.com/StonyBrookNLP/musique).
+3. Download the MuSiQue dataset following the instructions from the [official repository](https://github.com/StonyBrookNLP/musique).
 Put the `musique_ans_v1.0_dev.jsonl` and `musique_ans_v1.0_train.jsonl` files in the `data/` directory.
 You can also use other datasets following the same format.

 ## Experiments